If you happen to have a Nikon D3300 on your shopping list, or already in your camera bag, good for you!

 For starters, it has fewer moving parts.
 This means this well-constructed lens is far lighter than a zoom and is therefore a lot easier to lug around.

-The 35mm f/1.8G DX also just happens to be billed as Nikon’s best 35mm for DX sensors so it’s no surprise that it makes for a very good normal lens.
+The 35mm f/1.8G DX is billed as Nikon’s best 35mm for DX sensors so it’s no surprise that it makes for a very good normal lens.
 Pair it with the Nikon D3300, and you get a highly capable, light, yet relatively compact setup that allows you to capture very high-quality images.